gvelasquezneira/QuirkyFoods/README.md

 This is a simple database application for beginners.
 It uses:

+* A MySQL database
-* An HTML5 form
+* HTML5 forms
-* JavaScript with an Ajax request
+* JavaScript with a jQuery Ajax request
 * PHP scripts to connect to the database and write a new row into the database
-* A MySQL database

 This application can: